vi-nib/Competitive_Programming/README.md

 2. Canadian Computing Competition (CCC) Problems (Found in DMOJ Folder)

 Solution files are named "CCC Year Problem Number.cpp".
-Question files contain all of the questions for a specific year and are named "CCC Year Problems".
+Question files contain all of the questions for a specific year and are named "CCC Year Problems.pdf".